-During the year, the Company entered in to Forward Currency Contracts for the purpose of hedging the Euro to Pound Sterling exposure as a result of the differing functional currency and dividend payment currency.
-See page 20 for further details.
+During the year, the Company entered in to Forward Currency Contracts for the purpose of hedging the euro to pound sterling exposure as a result of the differing functional currency and dividend payment currency.
+These forward currency contracts resulted in a net loss of £403,000 (2021: gain of £763,000).